Accenture/adop-docker-compose/_docs/quickstart.md

 permalink: /docs/quickstart/
 ---

 These instructions will spin up an instance in a single server in AWS (for evaluation purposes).
+Please check the [prerequisites](/adop-docker-compose/docs/prerequisites/).

 NB. the instructions will also work in anywhere supported by [Docker Machine](https://docs.docker.com/machine/), just follow the relevant Docker Machine instructions for your target platform and then start at step 3 below and (you can set the VPC_ID to NA).

 1. Create a VPC using the [VPC wizard](http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-vpc.html) in the AWS console by selecting the first option with 1 public subnet.
 1. On the "Step 2: VPC with a Single Public Subnet" page give your VPC a meaningful name and specify the availability zone as 'a', e.g. select eu-west-1a from the pulldown.
 1. Once the VPC is created note the VPC ID (e.g. vpc-1ed3sfgw)
-1. Clone this repository and then in a terminal window (this has been tested in GitBash):
+1. Clone this repository [adop-docker-compose](https://github.com/Accenture/adop-docker-compose) and then in a terminal window (this has been tested in GitBash):
     - Run:

         ```./quickstart.sh ```